Text consolidated by Valsts valodas centrs (State

 etc.).

-10. The planned aid percentage for the application of tax
+10. The planned aid interest for the application of tax

-reliefs for estimated wage costs (determined in accordance with
+reliefs for the estimated wage costs (determined in accordance

-Paragraph three or Section 8.2, Paragraph four of this
+Paragraph three, or Section 8.2, Paragraph four of

-11. Status of a zone capital company at the time of submitting
+11. Status of the zone capital company at the time of

-the project application as laid down in Annex I to Commission
+submitting the project application as defined in Annex I to

-12. The certification of a zone capital company that the
+12. Certification of a zone capital company that the

 investment project will create a net increase in the number of